mqtt-tools/mqttwarn/README.md

   ; contain a `services/' directory with the required service plugins. directory = /tmp/

+  ; Local services folder and launch directives.
+The localservice directory can ; be a relative path or a full directrory
+  ; For docker, use a volume mount.
+Eg -v /home/user/mqttwarn-local:/local-services ; Exernal directroy /home/user/mqttwarn-local will mount to /local-services in ; the container, make sure the mqttwarn.ini has /local-services as a path localservices = /local-services launch-local = myservice

   ; optional: TLS parameters.
 (Don't forget to set the port number for ; TLS (probably 8883).
   ; You will need to set at least `ca_certs' if you want TLS support